In dispute between D.C. and union, arbitrator ruling clears city schools to reopen Monday

 The city has notified the union that the collective bargaining agreement that sets teachers’ employment contracts forbids any type of strike.

-The racial disparities over who is returning to schools puts equity spotlight on D.C.’s reopening plan.
+The racial disparities over who is returning to schools puts equity spotlight on D.C.’s reopening plan

 One of the big union charges in the complaint was that the city has failed to release school-by-school data on who wanted to return to schools.
 Davis feared that the city was asking more teachers to return to classrooms than family demand required.

-The arbiter ruled in the union’s favor on this charge, writing that such data is necessary for the union to determine whether the city was following the agreement — which said the school system should use only teachers who volunteered to return in person unless student demand exceeded the number of teachers who want to return.
+The arbiter ruled in the union’s favor on this charge, writing that such data is necessary for the union to determine whether the city was following the agreement, which says the school system should use only teachers who volunteer to return in person unless student demand exceeds the number of teachers who want to return.

 The city must provide this data to the union within five days, though schools can reopen before the data is shared.

-The school system had argued that it will not know the exact demand until schools have reopened because some families are still accepting in-person slots.
+The school system had argued that it will not know the exact demand until schools have reopened, because some families are still accepting in-person slots.

 The union also alleged that the school system was assigning staff to teach students in areas that are outside of their licensed expertise.
 This would be in violation of the agreement, though the arbiter did not find evidence that this was occurring.